MoeBuTa/moebuta.github.io/_posts/2023/12/2023-12-29-anime-summary-2023-winter.md

 ---
-title: "Anime Summary 2023 Fall"
+title: "Anime Summary 2023 Winter"
-tags: Isekai BangDream Campus Otome Action Fantasy
+tags: Isekai Campus Comedy Adventure Fantasy War
 categories: Anime
 ---

-Here's a subjective summary of the anime I enjoyed during the 2023 Fall (July to September), along with my reasons for watching each.
+Here's a subjective summary of the anime I enjoyed during the 2023 Winter (October to December), along with my reasons for watching each.

 All comments and opinions are subjective.

 {::options parse_block_html="true" /}

+[//]: # ( 775 * 510)

-{% assign items = site.data.anime.fall_23 %}
+{% assign items = site.data.anime.winter_23 %}

 {% for item in items %}